 Below you will find JET-submitted tools for learning Japanese.
 If you have any suggestions, please send them to the Director of Professional and Education Development.

-This handy road map for studying Japanese helps you navigate the language and is chock-full of resources, covering material all the way from JLPT N5 to N1.
+This 6-step study plan helps self-learners to navigate the Japanese language using a variety of resources and study methods, covering material all the way from pre-JLPT N5 to N1 and beyond.
 It’s a clear-cut, no-frills approach that will help you at every turn in your Japanese learning journey.
-It also features study tips and things to keep in mind as a learner.
-The rest of the site is dedicated to second language acquisition topics written with Japanese learners in mind, curated resource lists and reviews, and more.
+It also features study tips and things to keep in mind as a learner, so it will be right at home in your bookmarks bar.

 Memrise has an uncluttered interface which is easy on the eye.
 The Japanese courses available range from N5 to N1.
 As its name implies, Memrise is used for quick memorization of vocabulary, so don’t expect in depth explanations about nuances, nor any grammar practice.
 Most of the vocabulary come with mnemonics or funny pictures to aid your memory.
 Some come with voice clips.
 It’s a great way to make good use of commute times / down-times instead of surfing Facebook or playing Tsum Tsum.
 You can decide your own commitment, which could be as short as 5 min a day.

 Tip: During the mini revision tests, instead of “tapping” the correct kanji (which could be easy giveaways), tap on the keyboard button which brings up your smartphone keyboard.
 This means you have to recall the vocabulary from memory and also know the correct pronunciation to type to generate the kanji.